Panagiotidis-panagioths/website/README.md

 I established this website to express my fascination with programming, possibly inspire others with ideas, and to show what I can do.
-Everything on this website is alright to copy,  EXCEPT anything related with personal information.
+Everything on this website can be copied,  EXCEPT anything related with personal information.